federico1-creator/Federico-Cocchi-En/README.md

 The thesis work investigated anomaly prediction methodologies of anomalies in the LEONARDO HPC system located at the CINECA.
 We used *Machine Learning* techniques, creating a 1-D convolutional network to analyze the input time series.
-To improve the performance of the system, *Data Augmentation* techniques were used, given the high imbalance in the dataset between correct examples and system faults.
+To improve the performance of the system, *data augmentation* techniques were used, given the high imbalance in the dataset between correct examples and system faults.

 Python - Tensorflow - Temporal series - Anomaly detection - High Performance Computing - Machine learning - Data augmentation